Complex Decision-making: From Dual Processing to Scybernethics

 Reframing the Mind-Body Problem: A Meta-Dualist Approach

-°°°°~x§x-<@> Introduction The meta-dualist conceptions of both Scybernethics and Varela’s cybernetic dialectic have significant consequences for how the mind-body problem is understood, ultimately reframing it as a “mind-mind” problem centered on the scientific observer-actor.
-Both approaches move beyond the traditional Cartesian dualism of mind and body and the limitations of a third-person perspective to reframe …
+°°°°~x§x-<@> “There is really not a mind-body problem.
+There is a mind-mind problem.” – Varela, “God & Computers: Minds, Machines, and Metaphysics“, MIT A.I.
+Lab 1997.
+Introduction The meta-dualist conceptions of both Scybernethics and Varela’s cybernetic dialectic have significant consequences for how the mind-body problem is understood, ultimately reframing it as a “mind-mind” problem centered …

 Overcoming Dualism (Meta-Dualism): Comparing Scybernethics and Varela’s Cybernetic Dialectic